-Fixed Price model is used in case of guaranteed predictability of costs and schedule, that is, all stages of work, results, time and costs are determined in advance and fixed in the contract.
-Such approach allows to reduce project risks due to more accurate estimation of the requirements.
+The Fixed Price model is used in the case of guaranteed predictability of costs and schedule, that is, all stages of work, results, time, and costs are determined in advance and fixed in the contract.
+Such an approach allows reducing project risks due to a more accurate estimation of the requirements.
 In addition, upon completion of the project on Fixed Price, we provide a 2 months’ guarantee for our services, during which any bugs and errors are fixed free of charge.

-Pizza is already there, but there is no cola or work as Dedicated Resources:
+Pizza is already there, but there is no cola or work as a Development Team:

-When there is a company and pizza for all, but nothing to drink - it's time to find a fast, responsive or very young friend, who can run for drinks.
+When there are a company and pizza for all, but nothing to drink – it’s time to find a fast, responsive, or very young friend, who can run for drinks.

-Dedicated Resources cooperation model is suitable for customers who already have a project, but need more resources to refine the functionality.
+The Development Team cooperation model is suitable for customers who already have a project, but need more resources to refine the functionality.
 Requirements for specialists are indicated by the client in advance and are fixed in the contract.
 We invite the client to conduct a technical interview and study the CV of our engineers who best meet the stated requirements.
-While working on the project as Dedicated Resources, our engineers are not involved in the implementation of third-party projects and tasks.
+While working on the project as Development Team, our engineers are not involved in the implementation of third-party projects and tasks.
 Accordingly, the client is responsible for ensuring the workload of the staff during the hours specified in the statement of work.

 Thus, the experts of the Exposit’s team become your employees for a certain period of time.